Rolf Dupuy

-Rolf Dupuy, his real name being Daniel Dupuy, (26 June 1946, in Paris-25 October 2025, in Nanterre) is a French educator for the blind, librarian, anarchist and historian of the anarchist movement in France and Spain.
+Rolf Dupuy, his real name being Daniel Dupuy, (26 June 1946 – 25 October 2025) was a French educator for the blind, librarian, anarchist and historian of the anarchist movement in France and Spain.

 During his youth, Dupuy joined the anarchist movement in France and opposed the Algerian War, particularly by fighting with nationalist or fascist groups demanding that French Algeria be maintained.
 Following a trip to Europe where he hitchhiked across the continent and joined the so-called beatnik movement, he returned to France, participated in May '68, and found a job as an educator of young blind people.
 The anarchist was one of the founders of the Revolutionary Anarchist Organization (RAO), where he held notable responsibilities - for example in the organization's international relations and through activity within several groups.
 He also published and edited numerous texts, particularly in Chinese.
 He took the pseudonym of Rolf while at the RAO and this nickname stayed to designate him.

 His educator contract was not renewed after he participated in a strike, so Dupuy, became a librarian.
 He left the RAO in 1977 following disagreements over its pro-autonomist orientation, and subsequently dedicated himself to historical research on anarchism, while continuing his activism with the CNT.

 As part of his research, he associated the International Center for Research on Anarchism (ICRA) with René Bianco and deposited many documents there, as well as at the International Institute of Social History (IISH).

 Dupuy was involved in Le Maitron des anarchistes and, most notably, in the founding of the International Dictionary of Anarchist Activists (IDAA) and Los de la sierra 1936-1975: Dictionary of Anti-Franco Guerrillas and Resistance Fighters, which he subsequently managed.